Damarious Randall

-Damarious Wayne Randall (born August 29, 1992) is an American football cornerback who is a free agent.
-He played college football at Arizona State and was drafted by the Green Bay Packers in the first round of the 2015 NFL Draft.
+Damarious Wayne Randall (born August 29, 1992) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Arizona State Sun Devils and was selected by the Green Bay Packers in the first round of the 2015 NFL draft.

-Early years
+Early life

 Randall played as a cornerback, safety, and wide receiver and returned punts and kickoffs at Pensacola High School, earning all-state recognition as a senior and all-conference honors as a junior and senior.
-He helped lead the team to a Class 3A title as a senior in 2009, when the Tigers outscored their opponents 95-13 in the postseason.
-He also lettered all four years in baseball as a shortstop and four years in track & field, participating in the long jump (23'11") and the 4x100 relay (44.10 seconds).
+He helped lead the team to a Class 3A title as a senior in 2009, when the Tigers outscored their opponents 95–13 in the postseason.
+He also lettered all four years in baseball as a shortstop and four years in track & field, participating in the long jump (23'11") and the 4 × 100 relay (44.10 seconds).

 College career

 Randall played college baseball at Butler Community College for a year before transferring to Mesa Community College to play college football.
 He saw his first action in 2012 and recorded 69 tackles, ten interceptions and five total touchdowns.
 The next year, he transferred to Arizona State University.
 He entered his first year at Arizona State and missed the first four games because of a lower leg injury and then started the rest of the season and recorded 71 tackles, three interceptions and a touchdown.
 As a senior in 2014, Randall started all 13 games.
 He finished the year with a team-leading 106 tackles, three interceptions, 4 forced fumbles, one sack and a touchdown.